Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Introduction

-We answer RQs~1--2 with an observational analysis of \num{154122} posts from \num{1068} accounts spanning eight weeks pre-change and four weeks post-change.
+Here, we use \X's policy change as a quasi-experiment and ask: \emph{did making likes private change the number of likes received by high-reputational-risk content relative to low-reputational-risk content?} We answer this question with an observational analysis of \num{153704} posts that are created by \num{1045} accounts and have received over 324 million likes spanning eight weeks pre-change and four weeks post-change.
 We estimate effects with Difference-in-Differences (DiD) approach across two complementary designs: (i) between groups (high- vs.\ low-reputational-risk accounts) and (ii) within posts (likes vs.\ reposts), and probe pre-trends and inference robustness with HonestDiD and equivalence test.
-To address RQ3 and mechanism plausibility, we run a survey experiment in which participants rate their likelihood of liking posts on high-reputation-risk and low-reputational-risk topics under public vs.\ private visibility.
+Additionally, to address potential mechanism plausibility, we run a survey experiment in which participants rate their likelihood of liking posts on high-reputation-risk and low-reputational-risk topics under public vs.\ private visibility.

-\textbf{Findings.} Across both DiD designs, weekly and aggregated effects are statistically indistinguishable from zero: the privacy change did not yield a detectable platform-level increase in likes to high-reputational-risk content, nor a shift in likes relative to reposts.
-In the survey, participants \emph{report} modest within-person increases in willingness to like controversial content under private visibility, but group means remain similar across visibility conditions.
-Together, our results suggest a limited behavioral response at scale despite stated preferences, which is consistent with an intention–behavior gap and the concentration of engagement among specialized, high-usage, or automated accounts.
+Across both DiD designs, weekly and aggregated effects are statistically indistinguishable from zero: the privacy change did not yield a detectable platform-level increase in likes to high-reputational-risk content, nor a shift in likes relative to reposts.
+In the survey, participants, especially well-educated and high-income ones, report modest within-person increases in willingness to like controversial content under private visibility, but group means remain similar across visibility conditions.
+Together, our results suggest a limited behavioral response at scale despite stated preferences, which is consistent with an intention–behavior gap